vineetbansal/recipes/docs/development/adding_packages.md

 Adding cmake based packages is easy.
 Usually it is enough to replace the `cmake` command with the `emcmake` command and `make` with `emmake` (see the [emscripten documentation](https://emscripten.org/docs/compiling/Building-Projects.html#integrating-with-a-build-system) for more details).

-To build a shared library with CMake, one needs  flags.
+To build a shared library with CMake, one needs additional flags.
 These flags can be put into a `.cmake` file:
 ```CMake
 # overwriteProp.cmake